GenericName192/TaskFlow/README.md

 ### Wave

-The only errors I had for wave were missing headings and redundant links but I decided to not fix these due to time restraints
+The only errors I had for wave were missing headings and redundant links but I decided to not fix these due to time restraints.
+I have since added some pagination which is currently being flagged as an empty link by wave but I have decided to ignore this as its not an empty link it just has an icon instead of a text.

 ![landing page](/documentation/Wave-landing-page.png)
 ![profile page](/documentation/profile-wave.png)